Toltecayotl

-Toltecayotl is a Nahuatl word derived from "tōltēcatl" which as used by the Nahuas to refer to the members of the Toltec civilization that preceded them in the basin of Mexico, as well as a generalized meaning of "artisan".
+Toltecayotl is a Nahuatl word derived from "tōltēcatl" which was used by the Nahuas to refer to the members of the Toltec civilization that preceded them in the basin of Mexico, as well as a generalized meaning of "artisan".

 Modern use

 The introduction and dissemination of that title in the academic world is due to anthropologist Miguel León-Portilla who, in 1980, published a book titled Tōltēcayōtl, aspects of the Nahuatl culture.

 León Portilla's interpretation of the concept of Toltecayotl is based on a set of principles that were collected in the Huēhuehtlahtōlli or 'book of the ancient words', which includes traditional parliaments preserved by oral tradition and other documents.
 The main are the following:

 Be very careful to seek friendship from He who is everywhere and is invisible and impalpable.
 Be at peace with all; under no circumstances humiliate another person.

 Do not waste the time which has been granted to us in this world, neither day nor night, because time is very necessary.